ValleyBell/PC98VNResearch/mime/game-docs/README.md

 The ingame algorithm is:

-- Tear's trust level is >= Henzou's and Eldelyca's -> Ending 1
+- Tear's trust level is >= Henzou's and Eldelyca's → Ending 1 (Tear Ending)
-- Henzou's trust level is > Tear's and it is > Eldelyca's -> Ending 2
+- Henzou's trust level is > Tear's and it is > Eldelyca's → Ending 2 (Henzou Ending)
-- Eldelyca's trust level is > Tear's and it is >= Henzou's -> Ending 3
+- Eldelyca's trust level is > Tear's and it is >= Henzou's → Ending 3 (Eldelyca Ending)

 The trust level is increased during the following scenes: